TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.6.md

 ---

-But [it is] not as though the word of God hath come to nought.
-For they are not all Israel, that are of Israel:
+But it is not as though the word of God has come to nothing.
+For they are not all Israel, that are of Israel.